Eubulides (insect): Taxonomy

 In 1877, Carl Stål established the genus Eubulides in the first description of Eubulides alutaceus, which became the type species of the genus.
 The name is dedicated to the Greek philosopher Eubulides.
 William Forsell Kirby placed the genus 1904 in the subfamily Eurycanthinae, today only considered as tribe Euricanthini.
 He added a second species to it with the newly written Eubulides spuria, which since 2005 has been regarded as synonym of Dryococelus australis.
 Josef Redtenbacher continues to treat the genus 1906 as monotypical and includes it in the tribe Obrimini.
-The only two other species described so far were added in 1939 through descriptions by James Abram Garfield Rehn and his son John William Holman Rehn.
+Two additional species were added through descriptions by James Abram Garfield Rehn and his son John William Holman Rehn in 1939.
+The 2022 by Mescel S. Acola, Jeremy Carlo B. Naredo and Orlando L. Eusebio in 2022 described Eubulides manobo was transferred by Frank H. Hennemann to the genus Armadolides, which was created specifically for this species.
+At the same time, Hennemann described four other Eubulides species.